-The second line of defence of operational risk management of the Branch composed of the Risk and Compliance Department which is independent from business units, and other specialist functional units, such as Finance Department & Administrative Department.
+The second line of defence of operational risk management of the Branch is composed of the Risk and Compliance Department which is independent from business units, and other specialist functional units, such as Finance Department & Administrative Department.

-In addition to managing the operational risk of their own unit, the specialist functional units of the second line of defense for operational risk shall also be responsible for the specific aspects of operational risk and its related issues of the Branch.
+In addition to managing the operational risk of their own unit, the specialist functional units of the second line of defence for operational risk shall also be responsible for the specific aspects of operational risk and related issues of the Branch.
 The specialist functional units shall meet the management requirements of the Risk and Compliance Department.
 These units, apart from taking charge of operational risk management in their own units, are also required to provide other units with professional advice / training in respect of certain operational risk categories, and monitor the relevant risk status, including:

-No. Department Responsibilities Risk and Compliance leading unit of operational risk management, being independent from the various business units, leads the management of legal and compliance risk, money laundering risk, the management of fraud risk; responsible for assisting management in managing the Branch's operational risk.
-Its main responsibilities are to: a) propose the relevant operational risk management policy and submit it to the Country Head/General Manager for approval; b) design the operational risk assessment methodologies, tools and the reporting mechanism (including operational risk events loss data capturing); c) monitor the implementation status of policies and operational procedures in the departments of the first line of defense through operational risk management tools (including Risk & Control Assessment and Key Risk
+Department Responsibilities Risk and Compliance Leading unit of operational risk management, being independent from the various business units, Leads the management of legal and compliance risk, money laundering risk, the management of fraud risk; - Responsible for assisting management in managing the Branch's operational risk.
+Its main responsibilities are to: a) propose the relevant operational risk management policy and submit it to the Country Head/General Manager for approval; design the operational risk assessment methodologies, tools and reporting mechanism (including operational risk events loss data capturing); monitor the implementation status of policies and operational procedures in the departments of the first line of defence through operational risk management tools (including Risk & Control Assessment and Key Risk Indicators), and checking, etc;

-1 Indicators), and checking, etc; d) analyze Operational Risk and Control Self-Assessment, Key Risk Indicators and loss events to study trends in the branch's operational risk exposure, and suggest changes in processes and control measures, if necessary, to control the level of operational risk; e) report risk events and operational losses, and monitor corrective and remedial actions, including any new processes and procedures introduced; f) monitor the specialist functional units at the second line of defense on carrying out their duties to manage relevant operational risk that is / are under their responsibilities; g) assess and report the Branch's overall operational risk position to Branch Management and Country Head/General Manager.
+d) analyse Operational Risk and Control Self-Assessment, Key Risk Indicators and loss events to study trends in the Branch's operational risk exposure, and suggest changes in processes and control measures, if necessary, to control the level of operational risk; e) report risk events and operational losses, and monitor corrective and remedial actions, including any new processes and procedures introduced; f) monitor the specialist functional units at the second line of defence on carrying out their duties to manage relevant operational risk that is / are under their responsibilities; g) assess and report the Branch's overall operational risk position to Branch Management and Country Head/General Manager. h) work alongside other relevant functions responsible for managing and addressing any risks that threaten the delivery of critical operations and for coordinating business continuity planning, third-party dependency management, recovery and resolution planning and other relevant risk management frameworks to strengthen operational resilience across the Branch. i) design and provide operational risk management training, including to instill risk awareness, and advising the departments of the first line of defence on operational risk management issues. j) liaise with internal and external audits for matters in relation to operational risk management.
 Administrative Leads the management of people risk, information and technology risk (including cyber security risk), "Three preventions" and security risk; Finance & Accounting Leads the management of financial and accounting risk.
-In respect of the calculation of operational risk, Finance Department is responsible for real locating net interest income amongst business lines in accordance with the results from adopting the transfer pricing mechanism as stipulated by Treasury; as well as using the compiled data to calculate capital charge for operational risk in strict accordance with Basic Indicator Approach (BIA)., ensuring the calculation accuracy and to prepare the related statutory returns to the local regulatory and other relevant statutory bodies (if any).
+In respect of the calculation of operational risk, Finance Department is responsible for recalculating net interest income amongst business lines in accordance with the results from adopting the transfer pricing mechanism as stipulated by the Treasury; as well as using the compiled data to calculate capital charge for operational risk in strict accordance with Basic Indicator Approach (BIA)., ensuring the calculation accuracy and to prepare the related statutory returns to the local regulatory and other relevant statutory bodies, if any.